macroenergy/Dolphyn.jl/docs/src/objective_function.md

 # Objective Function

-The objective function 'Obj' of DOLPHYN minimizes total annual investment and operation costs from the power, hydrogen, CO2, liquid fuels, and bioenergy sectors denoted by superscripts 'c' and 'o', respectively.
+The objective function 'Obj' of DOLPHYN minimizes total annual investment and operation costs from the power and hydrogen sectors denoted by superscripts 'c' and 'o', respectively.

 ## Power Sector